Workplace Accident

 Accident Investigation Interview

-The objective of accident investigation interview is to discover the facts and use them to prevent similar accidents or incidents.
+The objective of an accident investigation interview is to discover the facts and use them to prevent similar accidents or incidents.

 A witness should be allowed to explain what happened in their way without too much interruption and suggestion.
 Questions should then be asked to elicit more information.